fmalk/terraform-plantuml/README.md

 - Download a **PlantUML JAR** from official sources ([Releases](https://github.com/plantuml/plantuml/releases))
   - This packages comes with a script `tfpuml-download-plantuml`, run it to download a copy into this package folder
   - Some IDEs are able to visualize PlantUML `.puml` files using plugins
-- Copy your TF state file to this folder root as `terraform.tfstate`
+- Copy your TF state file, it is usually named `terraform.tfstate`
-- Run `tfpuml`
+- Run `tfpuml` where your TF state file resides
   - Output: `output.puml`
+- Run `tfpuml --image` to run and export a PNG diagram
-- Run `java -jar plantuml.jar output.puml`
+  - Or, run `java -jar plantuml.jar output.puml` using the PUML file from previous step
-  - Output: `Terraform Stage Graph.png`
+  - Output: `output.png`

 ## Options